abhinpai/pai-portfolio/docs/javascript/modules/m4_datatypes.md

   14. Remove duplicated from an array
   15. How do you flatten an array
   16. What are the different ways to merge and concat an array?
+  17. What is symbol and what are the benefit of using `symbol`
 :::

 Yes, type matters a lot in all of the programming language. which is an identity to a variable.